-Installing laminate flooring is remarkably easy, since most systems today are "floating" floors that don't require glue or nails.
-But laying out the floor ahead of time can still be complicated, especially in an older home with out-of-square walls.
+Installing laminate flooring in unsquare rooms is remarkably easy, since most systems today are "floating" floors that don't require glue or nails.
+But laying out the laminate floor layout pattern ahead of time can still be complicated, especially in an older home with out-of-square walls.
 If the wall isn't straight and you start a full course of flooring against it, then the whole floor will look crooked.
-The solution is to angle-cut the lengths of the first and last courses, so the floor is straight even if the walls aren't.
+The solution is to angle-cut the lengths of the first and last courses for your laminate floor layout pattern, so the floor is straight even if the walls aren't.

 Lay your first course of tongue-and-groove laminate floorboards down along the starting wall, with the groove side facing the wall.
 Clip the boards together end to end.
 Cut the final piece as needed on your miter saw, leaving a 1/4 inch expansion gap.